 Anxiety

-Anxiety is an automatic reaction that occurs in your body when it thinks it is being subjected to something threatening.
-The body’s warning system is activated to alert you to the danger and signals that you should get ready to escape or protect yourself.
-It’s a normal reaction and cannot be controlled at will.
-How often and how much anxiety we get differs from person to person.
+Anxiety is an automatic reaction in your body when it believes it is exposed to something threatening.
+The body’s alarm system activates to alert you of danger and signals that you should get ready to fight or protect yourself.
+It’s a normal reaction that cannot be controlled by willpower.

-When experiencing anxiety, you may have physical reactions such as heart palpitations, breathing difficulties, sweating and dizziness.
-Sometimes the bodily sensations may not be so striking, but you may experience a feeling of unreality or that something is wrong without knowing what it is.
-Since the experience of anxiety often gives a strong sense of unease, it’s common to want to avoid it.
+When you experience anxiety, you may have physical reactions such as heart palpitations, difficulty breathing, sweating, dizziness.
+Sometimes the physical sensations aren’t as noticeable, but you may feel a sense of unreality or that something is wrong without knowing what it is.
+Because anxiety often causes strong discomfort, it’s common to want to avoid it.

 Panic attacks - when anxiety is particularly strong